zicongmei/ai-story/fullText1/README.md

 If `--chapters` is not provided, a random number between 20-40 will be used.

+*   **Chapter Count Extraction:** After generating and saving the abstract, the program performs an additional API call to Gemini to extract and display *only* the total number of chapters identified within the abstract.
+This provides a clean, numeric output for the chapter count before proceeding to full story generation.

 #### All Options for Abstract Subcommand

 ```bash